Molly McGee (gridiron football)

-Sylvester "Molly" McGee (August 26, 1952 – July 18, 1994) was a National Football League (NFL) running back who played one season with the Atlanta Falcons.
-He was drafted by the Falcons in the 16th round of the 1974 NFL Draft.
-He played college football at the University of Rhode Island.
+Sylvester "Molly" McGee (August 26, 1952 – July 18, 1994) was an American professional football running back who played one season with the Atlanta Falcons of the National Football League (NFL).
+He was selected by the Falcons in the 16th round of the 1974 NFL draft after playing college football at the University of Rhode Island.
 McGee was also a member of the Charlotte Hornets, Ottawa Rough Riders and Saskatchewan Roughriders.

-Early years
+Early life

 McGee played starred in high school football and baseball at North Rockland High School in Thiells, New York.
 He was a three-time All-County center fielder in baseball and made the Daily News All-Star team his junior year.
 He was a two-time All-Rockland running back, a Daily News All-Star and second-team All-New York State in football.
 McGee graduated from North Rockland High School in 1970 and was inducted into the Rockland County Sports Hall of Fame in 1986.